TirendazAcademy/Generative-AI-Projects/01-Text-Generation-App/README.md

-# Welcome to the Text Generation Project with OpenAI and Streamlit
+# Welcome to the Text Generation Project with OpenAI and Streamlit 😀

 In this project, I covered how to build a text-generative app step-by-step.
+I hope you enjoyed it.

 [Here](https://youtu.be/WPlSpjiv4tk) is the video about this project.